mahmoud-amiri/CheatSheets-for-FPGA-Developers/CheatSheets/VHDL-CheatSheet.md

 ---
-title: CheatSheet-Name CheatSheet
+title: VHDL CheatSheet
-description: The most commonly used CheatSheet-Name commands/keyboard-shortcuts/concepts/tags/properties/attributes are given here.
+description: The most commonly used VHDL syntaxes are given here.
-created: 2022-10-01
+created: 2024-04-27
 ---

 ## Table of Contents